EMG (for its acronym in English) is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.

-The first step before the insertion of the needle electrode is the preparation of the skin.
+The first step before the insertion of the needle electrode is preparing the skin.
 This usually involves simply cleaning the skin with an alcohol pad.

 The actual placement of the needle electrode can be difficult and depends on several factors, such as the specific muscle selection and the size of that muscle.

-Proper placement of needle electromyography is very important for accurate representation of the muscle of interest, although electromyography is more effective in superficial muscles because it is unable to bypass the action potentials of the superficial muscles and detect deeper muscles.
+Proper placement of needle electromyography is essential for accurately representing the muscle of interest.
+However, electromyography is more effective in superficial muscles because it cannot bypass the superficial muscles’ action potentials and detect deeper muscles.

 In addition, the more body fat an individual has, the weaker the electromyography signal.

 When placing the electromyography sensor, the ideal location is in the belly of the muscle: the longitudinal midline.
-The belly of the muscle can also be considered as between the motor point (center) of the muscle and the point of insertion of the tendon.
+The stomach of the power can also be considered between the motor point (center) of the strength and the end of the tendon’s insertion.

-Cardiac pacemakers and implanted cardiac defibrillators (ICDs) are increasingly used in clinical practice, and there is no evidence to suggest that carrying out routine electrodiagnostic studies in patients with these devices represents a risk to safety.
+Cardiac pacemakers and implanted cardiac defibrillators (ICDs) are increasingly used in clinical practice.
+There is no evidence to suggest that carrying out routine electrodiagnostic studies in patients with these devices represents a safety risk.

 In general, the closer the stimulation site of the pacemaker and the stimulation leads, the greater the possibility of inducing a voltage of sufficient amplitude to inhibit the pacemaker.

-Despite these concerns, no immediate or late adverse effects have been reported with routine nerve conduction studies.
+No immediate or late adverse effects have been reported with routine nerve conduction studies despite these concerns.

-There are no known contraindications to perform needle electromyography or nerve conduction studies in pregnant patients.
+There are no known contraindications to performing needle electromyography or nerve conduction studies in pregnant patients.
 In addition, no complications of these procedures were reported in the literature.

 Neither has it been reported that the evoked potential test causes problems when performed during pregnancy.

-Despite the potential risk, evidence of such complications after venous puncture is limited.
-There are no published reports of cellulitis, infection or other complications related to electromyography performed in the context of lymphedema or previous dissection of lymph nodes.
+Despite the potential risk, evidence of such complications after a venous puncture is limited.
+There are no published reports of cellulitis, infection, or other complications related to electromyography performed in lymphedema or previous dissection of lymph nodes.